Emildore/COMP2537-A3/README.md

 Criteria | Completion Status
 --- | ---
-etch all pokemons names from the API and Create a pokemon card for each pokemon. | [x] Display the pokemon's details in the modal. | [x] Pagination - All pokemons are accessible through the pagination buttons. | [x] Pagination - Display only at max 5 pages at a time. | [x]
+Fetch all pokemons names from the API and Create a pokemon card for each pokemon. | [x] Display the pokemon's details in the modal. | [x] Pagination - All pokemons are accessible through the pagination buttons. | [x] Pagination - Display only at max 5 pages at a time. | [x]